alsonick/alsonick/README.md

 ## Hey, I'm Nicholas 👋

-I'm a 22 year old Software Engineer in the United Kingdom.
+I'm a Software Engineer based in the United Kingdom.
 I have 6 years of experience in web development and am familiar with modern web technologies such as [React](https://react.dev/) & [TypeScript](https://www.typescriptlang.org/).
 I'm currently pursuing a degree in [Software Engineering](https://en.wikipedia.org/wiki/Software_engineering).

 ## Technologies 💻